thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

   * For details about `exitstatus` see accoring specification of original command `install` or `remove`.
 * An overall error must be reported (via process's exit status) when at least one software module operation has failed.

-Exemplary reference implementation of a shell script for parsing sw-list from `stdin`:
+Exemplary reference implementation of a shell script for parsing software list from `stdin`:

 ```
 #!/bin/sh